Mive82/psa-docs/manual/README-manual.md

 This is a usage manual and behaviour overview of the entire unit.

-# Disclaimer
+## Disclaimer

-This Unit has only been tested on one car - mine (a 2004 Peugeot 206 with an RD3 radio and a type B small one line lcd display), and thus only the features I can test have been implemented.
+This Unit has only been tested on one car - mine (a 2004 Peugeot 206 with an RD3 radio and a type A lcd display), and thus only the features I can test have been implemented.

 ## Prerequisites

+This unit relies on the original radio and display being present.

-Since the unit emulates a CD changer, it must be enabled.
+Since the unit emulates a CD changer, it must be enabled in the BSI.
 If it's not enabled, the unit will still function, but only as a glorified display.
 There will be no audio output.

 ### Enabling the CD changer

 If the car had a CD changer fitted at some point, then it's already enabled.

 The CD changer must be enabled though diagnostics software.
-You can either order a Lexia cable and get hold of Peugeot Planet or Diagbox, find someone who has it, or go to a dealer and ask to have it enabled.
+You can either order a Lexia cable and get a hold of Peugeot Planet or Diagbox, find someone who has it, or go to a dealer and ask to have it enabled.

 # Connecting the unit

 The unit connects to an original VAN based headunit such as an RD3 radio in place of the CD changer.

 BEFORE connecting, verify that pins 17 and 16 have power, and that pin 15 is ground.
-If the car has been off for some time, pin 17 may not be powered.
+If the car has been turned off for some time, pin 17 may not be powered.

 ![Connection schematic](images/diagram.png "Diagram for connecting the unit")